michelg10/build-a-bot/1 - Hello, Typebot!.md

 We'll start with the blocks in the **Bubbles** section in the Sidebar.
 Those blocks all make your bot **say something**.
 We'll be using the Text and Image blocks, but the rest should be pretty similar (aside from the Embed block, which is more complex but allows you to put a website *inside* of your Typebot), and you should feel free to explore these blocks yourself, with the help of Typebot's [official documentation](https://docs.typebot.io/get-started/introduction)!

-Let's add a Text block into the **flow editor** in the middle!
+Let's add a Text block in the middle of the flow editor!
 To do this, click and drag the Text bubble into the flow editor.
 You should see something like this:

 ![1-dragged-text-block](1-dragged-text-block.png)